 Want a pretty platinum blonde?
 The L’Oréal Paris Feria Hyper Platinum Advanced Lightening System Bleach can lift up to eight levels for those with dark brown to light brown hair.

-Once you’ve chosen your perfect shade of blonde hair, it’s time to get to work!
+Once you’ve chosen your perfect shade of blonde hair, it’s time to get to work.
 Make sure to follow the instructions included with the packaging of your at-home hair color kit to get the best results.
 Remember that it’s a good idea to stick within two shades of your natural hair color when dyeing your hair at home.
 Keep an extra box of hair dye so that you can touch up your roots when needed.
-For further instructions on using one of our at-home hair color kits, read How to Use Superior Preference and How to Use Féria.

 Once you’ve dyed your hair blonde at home, the work doesn’t end there.
 You may need to make a few changes to your hair care routine to help care for your strands.

-The same way you can color your hair right at home, you can also tone your new color on your own, too.
-No more monthly salon visits to boost shine and enhance your hair color.
-Grab the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss to infuse your blonde hair with a fresh hint of color right in the shower in just 15 minutes.
+The same way you can color your hair right at home, you can also tone your new color on your own.
+That means no more monthly salon visits to boost shine and enhance your hair color.
+Instead, grab the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss to infuse your blonde hair with a fresh hint of color right in the shower in just 15 minutes.
 It works on all hair types and textures.